 Anyone wishing to proceed in this way is entitled to involve a trade union/professional body representative or work colleague in assisting them.

-The Day Care Manager or Deputy Manager will endeavour to obtain information as to the veracity of the allegations.
+The Day Care Manager, Mrs Rachel Moffitt, or Deputy Manager, Mrs Kirsty Hrabovsky, will endeavour to obtain information as to the veracity of the allegations.

 If this procedure does not allay concerns, then the formal procedure as outlined below may be invoked.